pannet1/dealer-web/README.md

 This project is for semi-auto copying of trades on Angel Broking

-## install python 3.9 for windows from the below list.
+## Install python 3.9 for windows from the below list.
 Adjust suitably for your windows operating system.
 Usually you need to install 64-bit version recommended [python 3.9.13](https://www.python.org/downloads/release/python-3913/)

-## install Git Bash.
+## Install Git Bash.
 This is [enhanced terminal plus git](), so that you can seamlessly update your system with the latest changes uploaded to github

-## create necessary directories start the bash terminal
+## Start the bash terminal
 create necessary directories and cd to `E:\py`

-## install the virtualenv which helps to have a self contained application with python. this way it will not mess with your operating system.
+## install the virtualenv
+Virtualenv helps to have a self contained application with python.
+This way it will not mess with your operating system.
 `python -m venv venv`

-## cd to the newly created `virtualenv`,  `E:\py`
+## cd to the newly created virtualenv from  `E:\py`
 `cd venv`

 ## Activate the environment, from within the venv directory